Student Discipline

 Chapter 392-400 WAC outlines due process procedures that school districts must follow when administering discipline.

 Following nearly two years of study, stakeholder engagement, and formal rulemaking, the Office of Superintendent of Public Instruction (OSPI) adopted final rules that comprehensively revise Chapter 392-400 of the Washington Administrative Code (WAC).
-This chapter provides rules for how a public school district may administer student discipline, including notice for parents and guardians as well as due process protections for students who are suspended or expelled.
+This chapter provides rules for how a public school district may administer student discipline.
+This includes notice for parents and guardians as well as due process protections for students who are suspended or expelled.

 OSPI substantially revised the state's student discipline rules for the purpose of improving the clarity and readability of the rules, clarifying requirements in House Bill 1541 (2016), and increasing opportunities for families to participate in the development of discipline policies and in resolving discipline-related issues.
-After three public comment periods, including eight public hearings held around the state, OSPI adopted the final student discipline rules on July 30, 2018.
+After three public comment periods, including eight public hearings, OSPI adopted the final student discipline rules on July 30, 2018.

 Concise Explanatory Statement Note: The Concise Explanatory Statement (1) identifies OSPI's reasons for adopting the rule, (2) describes differences between the text of the proposed rule and the text of the rule as adopted, and (3) summarizes all comments received regarding the proposed rule and the agency's response to comments, including how the final rule reflects consideration of the comments.